madoar/angular-archwizard/README.md

 ### \<wizard-completion-step\>
 In addition to the "normal" step component `<wizard-step>` it's also possible to define an optional `<wizard-completion-step>`.
-This wizard completion step is, if defined, always appended at the end of your wizard as its last step.
-It is meant as a step, which signalises the user that he successfully completed the wizard.
+The `wizard-completion-step` is meant as the final wizard step, which signalises the user, that he or she successfully completed the wizard.
-When the wizard completion step has been entered by the user all wizard steps, including the optional steps, are marked as completed.
+When a `wizard-completion-step` has been entered by the user, all wizard steps, including the optional steps belonging to the wizard, are marked as completed.
-In addition the user gets prevented from leaving the wizard completion step to another step after it has been entered.
+In addition the user is prevented from leaving the `wizard-completion-step` to another step, once it has been entered.

 The given parameters for the wizard completion step are identical to the normal wizard step.
-The only difference is, that it it isn't possible to pass a `(stepExit)` and `[canExit]` parameter to the wizard completion step, because it can't be exited.
+The only difference is, that it it isn't possible to pass a `(stepExit)` and `[canExit]` parameter to the `wizard-completion-step`, because it can't be exited.

 #### Parameter overview